Monique McHenry, PhD

 Monique McHenry, PhD is a botanist with a background in plant diversity and evolution.
 She is the director of the Medical Cannabis Center for Research and Education and co-director of the cannabis pharmacology course at the University of Vermont Medical School.
 She is also Co-Founder of the CASE Institute, a plant-based pharmaceutical research enterprise.
 Dr. McHenry completed her BA and MSc at the University of Colorado, and her PhD at the University of Vermont.

 Kalev Freeman, MD, PhD

 Kalev Freeman, MD, PhD is a physician-scientist with a background in molecular biology and specific research interest in inflammation and injury.
-He is co-founder of the Phytoscience Institute and the Medical Director of Vermont Patients Alliance Inc., a non-profit, plant-based pharmaceutical research center that serves over 600 patients with debilitating medical conditions.
+He is co-founder of the CASE Institute, a plant-based pharmaceutical research enterprise.
 He completed his BA at the University of Michigan, and both his MD and PhD at the University of Colorado, where he specialized in molecular biology.

 Karen Lounsbury, PhD